 How to Relax in the Siwa Villa

-The idea of coming to Siwa Oasis and staying in the Siwa Villa is to enjoy the natural surroundings, the natural sounds, the locals, the perfect weather and the quietness so you can have a complete break from you usual routine.[one_third] [addw2p name=”siwa villa”] [/one_third]
+The idea of coming to Siwa Oasis and working from Somewhere Different is to enjoy the natural surroundings, the natural sounds, the locals, the perfect weather and the quietness so you can have a completely different experience than your usual work routine.

 View from the roof at night it is very relaxing watching the world go by… or not.

-The locals are cool with foreigners. we’re all from mars and they don’t understand our ways… but they find us just as interesting people to watch as we do them.
+The locals are cool with foreigners.
+We’re all from Mars and they don’t understand our ways… but they find us just as interesting people to watch as we do them.